tomwijnroks/peildatum/sources/btce.md

 BTC-e data sources:
 - https://api.bitcoincharts.com/v1/csv/

-Bitcoincharts does not contain OHCL data and trading data for 00:00:00 timestamps is missing.
+Bitcoincharts does not contain OHLC data and trading data for 00:00:00 timestamps is missing.
 Therefore, the first availabe timestamp within the first opening hour of the year has been used.

 ## Opening price
 The Bitcoin opening price at the start of every year (Central European Time / UTC+1).